Code4GovTech/C4GT/.github/ISSUE_TEMPLATE/c4gt.md

 ---

 ## Description
 [Provide a brief description of the feature, including why it is needed and what it will accomplish.
-You can skip any of Goals, Expected Outcome, Implementation Details, Mockups / Wireframes if they are irrelevant]
+You can skip any of Goals, Expected Outcome, Implementation Details, Mockups / Wireframes if they are irrelevant.
+Please note that this section of the ticket is suggestive & you can structure it as per your prerogative.]

 ## Goals
 - [ ] [Goal 1]